yik3z/Watchy-CODE/Readme.md

 ### Batt/Power Saving
-- ~~CPU set to 80Mhz (in the hope of power saving)~~ 240MHz is actually faster (noticeable in the UI) so I'm keeping it to that.
-The CPU spends very little time awake anyway.
 - downclock CPU to 10MHz while waiting for screen to update.
-- disable initialisation of BMA423 - seems to save a lot of battery!
+- disable initialisation of BMA423 because I don't use it - seems to save a lot of battery!
-- ~~`fast menu` used to force the code to wait for the timeout before entering sleep even when in an app.
-Changed it to only wait for the timeout when in the menu.
-Otherwise (i.e. in an app) enter sleep immediately~~ `fastmenu` **is not used anymore since the UI is much more responsive anyway.** No more waiting for timeouts - Watchy goes to sleep immediately :)
 - low/critical battery warning
+- watch "ticks" only once an hour to save battery under certain circumstances:
+    - Late night (1am to 7am).
+I plan to make a user override-able setting to disable it for that hour/for that night in case I'm out late.
-	- critical battery (<5%) engages power saver mode.
-Watch updates time once an hour.
+    - critical battery (<5%).
-- User toggle-able power saver, makes Watchy 'tick' once every hour when activated (untested)
+    - user-set power saver (not tested whether it works as intended) In these cases, the watchface only shows (e.g.) `03:xx` instead of `03:14`.
+(Actual time will show if you press the back button.)
 - more accurate battery voltage.
 ADC callibration code derived from [peanutman on discord](https://discord.com/channels/804832182006579270/808787590060048465/877194857402232852) (requires sign in to access).
-- more accurate battery percentage, using a Look Up Table (LUT)
+- more accurate battery percentage, using a Look Up Table (LUT).
+- `fastmenu` **is not used anymore since the UI is much more responsive anyway.** No more waiting for timeouts - Watchy goes to sleep immediately :)~~`fast menu` used to force the code to wait for the timeout before entering sleep even when in an app.
+Changed it to only wait for the timeout when in the menu.
+Otherwise (i.e. in an app) enter sleep immediately~~
+- ~~CPU set to 80Mhz (in the hope of power saving)~~ 240MHz is actually faster (noticeable in the UI) so I'm keeping it to that.
+The CPU spends very little time awake anyway.

 ### Misc Features